UV Water Filters for City Water

 Is a UV Water Filter Necessary if on City Water?

-Isn't My City Water Clean?
-3 Reasons to Install UV Light Water Filter If on City Water
+3 Reasons to Install a UV Water Sterilizer If on City Water

 Even after water has been treated at the municipal water treatment plant, contaminants can still be found in our water supply: